FreedomBen/findref/README.md

               Ignore case in regex (overrides smart-case)
         -m | --match-case
-              Match regex case (if unset smart-case is used) -v | --version
+              Match regex case (if unset smart-case is used) -s | --stats
+              Track basic statistics and print them on exit -v | --version
               Print current version and exit